 - Take photograph or video evidence whilst keeping a low profile.
 Make a note of location co-ordinates and timing of the interaction along with any other relevant details including the behaviour of the orcas for future reporting;

-- After the interaction ceases wait for several minutes to allow the orcas to move away from the area before any interest is re-gained.
+- After the interaction ceases wait for several minutes to allow the orcas to move away from the area before any interest is re-gained by moving off.

 Sign up for free news